• Skip to primary navigation

 5 from 1 vote

-This soft moist strawberry banana cake is made with blended bananas and a blended strawberry reduction.
+This recipe makes a strawberry banana cake that is soft, moist and fluffy.
+The cake is made with blended bananas and a strawberry reduction to produce a smooth fruity flavoured cake.

 Yield: 16 servings